mgymrek/docker-reproducibility-example/README.md

 ```
 * Run the docker with the data files mounted
 ```
-docker run -p 49000:8787 -d -v docker-example-data/:/home/guest/data mgymrek/docker-reproducibility-example
+docker run -p 49000:8787 -d -v $DATAPATH/docker-example-data/:/home/guest/data mgymrek/docker-reproducibility-example
 ```
-(You can replace 49000 with another open port if you want.)
+(You can replace 49000 with another open port if you want.) where ```$DATAPATH``` is the path to where you have downloaded ```docker-example-data```.
 * Navigate in your web browser to http://0.0.0.0:49000.
 This will open up rstudio.
 The username and password are both "guest".
 You can open files in the ```scripts/``` directory and run them to reproduce figures S7B and S1 from Martin et al.

 # Code